andrescosta/jobico-fn/README.md

 The **Dashboard** is a terminal-based application designed for visualizing Job definitions and execution information.
 Sporting a colorful and intuitive interface, the Dashboard provides a user-friendly experience for tenants to monitor and analyze the status of their jobs.
 It serves as a graphical representation of the Jobico platform, offering insights into the dynamic execution of jobs, the current state of the system, and facilitating quick decision-making through its visually appealing display.
 The Dashboard enhances the overall user experience by providing a vivid and informative overview of the platform's activity.

 # Job Definition
-Certainly!
-Here's a detailed description of the additional attributes for the Job Definition YAML file:

 #### `id`